clairedonut/teesandtigers-shop-JS/readme.md

 # Reproduction of a products list page in Jquery

 This project is a reproduction of a page with products listed on it.
+The final version of the project is available here: [cookiesandwifi.ovh/teestigers](http://cookiesandwifi.ovh/teestigers/)

 Main focus of this project: When clicking a brand-logo, the page automatically updates the head banner, introduction text and the products displayed to only show those related to that logo.

-The original page the reproduction is based on is available [here](https://www.pullandbear.com/fr/homme/vêtements/graphic-tees-c1030139007.html)
+The original page the reproduction is based on is [here](https://www.pullandbear.com/fr/homme/vêtements/graphic-tees-c1030139007.html)

-The final version of the project is available here: [cookiesandwifi.ovh/teestigers](http://cookiesandwifi.ovh/teestigers/)

 ## Key Elements